camunda/docker-camunda-bpm-platform/README.md

 ```

 The docker image already contains drivers for `h2`, `mysql` and `postgresql`.
-If you want to use other databases you have to add the driver to the container.
+If you want to use other databases you have to add the driver to the container
+and configure the database settings manually by linking the configuration file
+into the container.

-To skip the configuration of the database by the docker container and use our
+To skip the configuration of the database by the docker container and use your
 own configuration set the environment variable `SKIP_DB_CONFIG` to a non
 empty value: